UNLIMITED ACCESS TO OVER 400 HISTORIC PLACES

 Parking charges apply to non-members.
 Parking free for members.
 76 car parking spaces including three disabled spaces.
 Disabled visitors may be set down outside the entrance by prior arrangement.

 Visitors can enjoy a tasty treat from our newly refurbished café.
-The café will be open for takeaway daily 7.30am – 4pm until 31 March and then 7.30am – 6pm from 1 April.
-Initially, we will be serving a takeaway menu of light refreshments including hot drinks and cakes, with an enhanced menu to follow serving soups, hot sandwiches and salads on 17 May 2021.
-Our outdoor seating will also be available from 12 April onwards and there will be additional safety measures in place to ensure that you have a safe and enjoyable visit.
+The café will be open 7.30am – 6pm with indoor and outdoor seating available.
+We will be introducing an enhanced menu including soups, hot sandwiches and salads on 17 May 2021.
+Our outdoor seating has a designated area for dogs to enjoy, please note that dogs on leads are allowed at our outdoor seating area on the café green and at the hatch when ordering.
+We also have a dedicated indoor seating area at the café for visitors with dogs on leads.
+Please pay attention to signage at the café.
+There will be additional safety measures in place to ensure that you have a safe and enjoyable visit.

 There is currently no shop in Marble Hill House as the main house is closed for conservation work.